Society of Hispanic Professional Engineers By-Laws

 TERMS OF OFFICE

-All offices shall be held for one full year effective at the start of the summer semester.
-Co-chairs and committee leads are required to hold their position for a minimum one semester effective at the start of the fall semester.
+All offices shall be held for one full year, effective at the start of the summer semester.
+Co-chairs and committee leads must keep their positions for at least one semester effective at the start of the fall semester.

 Section 4: